 Walking is not a trait or behavior that a chinchilla understands.

-However, it could cause serious injury to a chinchilla and simply will not work out in your favor.
+It could cause serious injury to a chinchilla and simply will not work out in your favor.
 Don’t attempt to use any leash on a chinchilla in any fashion.
 That goes for both collars and harnesses.

 Chinchillas don’t walk.
+They jump and hop.

 Chinchillas spring around and move quickly.
 They don’t sit still and walk casually like a dog.

 They naturally enjoy exploring and jump on everything possible.
-Depending on the environment, you will likely see your chinchilla trying to climb on just about anything they can find.
+Depending on the environment, you will likely see your chinchilla trying to climb on just about anything it can find.

 It doesn’t work in the same fashion as a dog.